NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 There are requirements in each of the central areas of functionality which every BaRS Application must adopt:

-For more detail please visit the {{pagelink:core-FunctionalityRequirements-1.1.3, text: Core Functionality Requirements section}}
+For more detail please visit the {{pagelink:core-FunctionalityRequirements-1.1.3, text: Core Functionality Requirements}} section.

 <hr>
 <br>